Yale-EEB723/finalproject/README.md

 ## Introduction

 This is a final project for the [Comparative Genomics](https://github.com/Yale-EEB723/syllabus) seminar in the spring of 2019.
-This project (a very brief, ie 1-2 sentence, overview of the project)...
+This project will attempt to identify differences between different Salmonella species and serovars by comparing host-specific and broad host range genomes of Salmonella.

 ## The goal

-The specific problem I/we sought to explore was ...
-Our goal was...
-Salmonella host specificity, functional genomic data related to broad host and host specific Salmonella serovars and species
+Specifically, I will try and find similarities and differences between Salmonella that are host-specific (eg: Salmonella gallinarium [Chickens]/ S. enterica serovar typhi [Humans]), either for pathogenicity islands, other genes, or even structure and evolution of the genomes.
+The goal is to see if there are any readily identifiable differences in gene content between these pathogens which target either specific hosts or a wide range of hosts.
+This problem has not been attempted to any great depth in Salmonella, although there have been increased efforts to compare Salmonella genomes in general.

 ## The data